-- Obtain a comprehensive book on model rocketry, such as G. Harry Stine's "Handbook of Model Rocketry", and have all team members read it. - Load the rocket design and flight simulation computer program that you purchased, and have team members learn to use it - If you require "site owner" insurance for the place where you will be flying, have the teacher and at least three team members join the NAR, and order NAR site owner insurance
+- Obtain a comprehensive book on model rocketry, such as G. Harry Stine's "Handbook of Model Rocketry", and have all team members read it. - Load the rocket design and flight simulation computer program that you purchased, and have team members learn to use it - If you require "site owner" insurance for the place where you will be flying, have the teacher and at least one team member join the NAR, become an NAR "section" (club), and order NAR site owner insurance